ryancdotorg/dnsstore/README.md

 knows (or is able to guess) any of the hostnames used to store the data can corrupt it by making lookups.

-The password is protected with one million iteration PBKDF2, which should somewhat deter efforts to crack passwords used.
+The password is protected with 100k iteration PBKDF2, which should somewhat deter efforts to crack passwords used.

 Data is encrypted with Blowfish-CBC-256 and a static IV.
 This reduces the